This article is an excerpt from Atomic Habits.

 Most people love to talk about success (and life in general) as an event.
 We talk about losing 50 pounds or building a successful business or winning the Tour de France as if they are events.
 But the truth is that most of the significant things in life aren't stand-alone events, but rather the sum of all the moments when we chose to do things 1 percent better or 1 percent worse.
 Aggregating these marginal gains makes a difference.

-There is power in small wins and slow gains.
+There is power in small improvements and slow gains.
 This is why average speed yields above average results.
 This is why the system is greater than the goal.
 This is why mastering your habits is more important than achieving a certain outcome.

 Where are the 1 percent improvements in your life?